VinceZK/authorization/README.md

 Node-authorization is an object-oriented authorization framework.
 It allows end-users rather than developers to define authorizations.

-In real use cases, control which views or APIs can be accessed or not is far more enough.
+In real use cases, control which views, APIs, or URI can be accessed or not is far more enough.
 We require different users have different permissions on different business objects.
-For example, user A can *edit blogs* with in category "DB", while user B can *add blogs* in category 'JS'.
+For example, user A can *edit blogs* in category "DB", while user B can *add blogs* in category 'JS'.
 As the categories are growing, it is impossible for developers to change the codes to adapt.
 Instead, you should let the end-users to do the authorization definitions and assignments.
 In other words, You'd better to